 Day 4.
 Wolong Panda Habitat.
 Meals: BLD

 In the morning, we will depart from our hotel to venture into the heart of the panda’s natural habitat.
 We will visit the Wolong Panda Base of CCRCGP(China Conservation and Research Center for Giant Pandas) with the option of participating in a Panda Volunteer Program.
 This base gives guests a perfect opportunity to watch these animals quietly against the backdrop of their natural habitat.
 In the afternoon, we will drive to Balang Mountain to see the beautiful scenery or hike in Dengshengou Valley based on the weather conditions.

 Day 5.
 Wolong-Jiuzhaigou.
 369km 8h Meals: BLD

-After a morning walk around our hotel to feel the natural charm, we will head on to Jiuzhaigou after breakfast at our hotel.
-The long drive along the scenic Minjiang Gorge will be a rewarding journey for us since we are going to drive through a corridor of ethnic minorities represented by Qiang, Hui, Han and Tibetan.
-We can also view the largest earthquake lake called Diexi Lake formed in 1933 Earthquake and see the ancient city wall in Songpan built in 1300 years ago to keep the productive agriculture area from harassment of nomadic tribes.
-Qiang used to live in the further western part of China, they migrated here hundreds of years ago because of wars among different tribes and settled down here under the protection of steep mountains.
-Now, this is the only place we can see the Qiang ethnic minority groups in China.
+After breakfast at our hotel, we will hava a long drive along the scenic Minjiang Gorge which will be a rewarding journey for us since we are going to drive through a corridor of ethnic minorities represented by Qiang, Hui, Han and Tibetan people.
+We can also visit the ancient city wall in Songpan built in 1,300 years ago that keep the productive agriculture area from harassment of nomadic tribes.
+Qiang people used to live in the further western part of China, they migrated here hundreds of years ago because of wars among different tribes and settled down here under the protection of steep mountains.
 As one of the oldest ethnic minorities in China, Qiang is extremely famous for architecture and unique costume.
 A balance of living and defense can be easily detected in traditional Qiang architectures.